- Florence, Italy

 - Fall Semester, MayMester Intersession, Spring Semester, Summer, Year Round

 Florence, and indeed all of Tuscany, provides the perfect setting for shooting movies and learning the craft of filmmaking.
 Florence’s architecture is breathtaking: monuments, churches, bridges and ancient statues decorate the city in an incredibly stunning way.
 Magnificent art galleries and the Uffizi Museum contain some of the most famous works of the most important artists in the world.

-A semester in Filmmaking includes an intensive sequence of classes in Film Directing, Screenwriting, Digital Camera Technique, Lighting, Digital Editing, Directing Actors and Production Workshops.
+A semester in Filmmaking includes an intensive sequence of classes.
 Students extend and deepen their in-class learning by producing films.
 Working in crews of three or four, each student writes, produces, directs and edits four films of increasing complexity.
 In addition, each student fulfills the essential roles of Director of Photography, Assistant Camera Operator, and Gaffer (Lighting Technician) on the films of her/his crewmembers.
 Thus, everyone has the extensive hands-on experience of working on several more short films in the first two months.